Yami-10/OD-Simulator/README.md

 # OD-Simulator

-OpenDominion Simulator for round 22
+OpenDominion Simulator for test round and round 22, please check which version you're using

 Round 22 changes: